L-Azymm/Luqman-Aziem/Cryptography - CBS 2373/Assessments/4. Practical Test 30%/Practical_Test_2/README.md

 pip show pyinstxtractor-ng
 ```

-And you will see an output like this
+And you will see an output like this or maybe close to this, this is mine, so dont worry if its slightly different

+- `uncompyle6`

 ```powershell
 PS C:\Users\zymm> pip show uncompyle6